• Skip to primary navigation

 Brussels sprouts in a frying pan being stirred.

 Aren’t they beautiful?
-Grab a fork and try one, just don’t burn your tongue!
+Grab a fork and try one but don’t burn your tongue!
 Yum, so good.

 Brussels sprouts are a quick and easy side dish for slow cooker pork loin with balsamic glaze or baked chicken cordon bleu.
 Air fryer pork chops or air fryer chicken thighs are healthy and fast.
 Try them with sautéed pork tenderloin with apples and onions.